Chicong00/8-week-SQL-challenge/Case Study #3 - Foodie-Fi/SOLUTION.md

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

-- Customers who cancelled the subscription
+- Customers who cancelled the subscription after trial
-- Customers who upgraded the subscription
+- Customers who upgraded the subscription:
 	- From basic monthly to pro monthly
 	- From basic monthly to pro annual

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+**General Reason for Cancellation**

-- Why do you want to cancel subscription?
-What is the primary reason ?
+1. What is the primary reason you are canceling your subscription?
-	- Price
+- Price is not affordable
-	- Content
+- Content not interesting
 - Techinical issues
 - Customer support
-	- Found an alternative
+- Found a better alternative
+- Temporary break
 - Others (specify)

+**Usage & Satisfaction**

+2. How often did you use Foodie-Fi?
+(Daily / Weekly / Monthly / Rarely / Never)

-- On a 5-point scale, how would you rate your experience?
+3. On a 5-point scale, how would you rate your experience?
+(1 - Very Unsatisfied to 5 - Ver Satisfied)

-- On a 5-point scale, how would you rate the price?
+4. On a 5-point scale, how would you rate the price?
-- Is there anything you want us to change ?
-	- Content (quality and quantity)
-	- Video duration (longer or shorter)
-	- Price
-	- Others (specify)
+(1 - Too cheap to 5 - Too expensive)

+**Feature Feedback**

+5. Which features did you use the most?
+(Open-ended or multiple choice depending on platform features)

+6. What features or improvements would have made you stay?
+(Open-ended)

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?